 Skip to content

-These sustained positions cause an increase in stiffness and tension which ultimately results in pain.
-This pain is likely a result of slow accumulation of stress and strain.
-Often my patients indicate that their troubles started out innocently; pain at the end of the day every once in awhile but they are better the next day.
+These sustained positions cause an increase in stiffness and tension, which ultimately results in pain.
+This pain is likely a result of the slow accumulation of stress and strain.
+Often, my patients indicate that their troubles started out innocently; pain at the end of the day every once in a while but better the next day.
 This pain progresses and starts to occur earlier in the day or doesn’t go away by the next day.

-This is what I recommend to my patients and those who follow my twitter feed.
+This is what I recommend to my patients and those who follow my youtube feed: incorporate mini breaks and movement snacks into your day.
 Get your buttocks out of your chair and move.
 Go for a short walk to get some water or to go to the washroom.
-Walk to a colleagues office rather than calling them on the phone or emailing them.
-If you can’t leave your station make frequent changes in your body position.
+Walk to a colleague’s office rather than calling them on the phone or emailing them.
+If you can’t leave your station, make frequent changes in your body position.

-Spend about 2 minutes performing this every twenty minutes.
-To remember to do this set a timer or set up a reminder on your computer’s to do list or scheduler.
-When the reminder pops up select to ignore the reminder for 20 minutes.
+Spend about 2 minutes performing these movement snacks or mini breaks every twenty minutes.
+To remember to do this, set a timer or set up a reminder on your computer’s to-do list or scheduler.
+When the reminder pops up, select to ignore the reminder for 20 minutes.
 Repeat this throughout the day.

 I hope this helps in preventing your neck and back pain.